Tuesday, July 13, 2010

 So Entebbe airport should be privatized.
 And we shouldn’t stop there we should privatize Makerere University, National Water and Sewerage Corporation, Mulago and KCC.
 The role of the state should be restricted to security and regulation.

 One can understand the disquiet at the process.
 Going by what has been revealed one gets the distinct feeling that these national assets are not being treated as such, but like gambling chips at the casino.
-It is not a leap of imagination to believe that the only reason one would use underhanded methods to sell our assets is because these deals would not stand up to open scrutiny, would be bad deal going forward and chances are would join the heap of other ill conceived privatisations.
+It is not a leap of imagination to believe that the only reason one would use underhanded methods to sell our assets is because these deals would not stand up to open scrutiny, would be bad deals going forward and chances are, would join the heap of other ill conceived privatisations.

 "There is universal doubt about the moral fibre of our public officials, which is all the more reason we should privatize now and privatize everything before they get their grubby fingers on them....